DnD 5e - The Centaur Handbook

 No Intelligence increase.

 Centaurs have a base speed of 40 ft.
 Charge requires you to move 30 feet straight toward an enemy.
 Mobile increases your speed by 10 ft., allowing you to move 30 feet foward, attack, attack with your hooves as a Bonus Actionm then retreat 20 feet without provoking opportunity attacks.
-If you can get additional speed from class like the Barbarian and the Monk it gets even better.
+If you can get additional speed from a class like the Barbarian or the Monk it gets even better.